Emersont1/TechNottingham.IT-Refurb/README.md

 Or join us to discuss in **#it-refurb** on the Tech Nottingham Slack!

 ## Code of Conduct
-Discussion in this repository is subject to the [https://www.technottingham.com/code-of-conduct](Tech Nottingham Code of Conduct).
+Discussion in this repository is subject to the [Tech Nottingham Code of Conduct](https://www.technottingham.com/code-of-conduct).